HealthBioscienceIDEAS/microscopy-novice/episodes/instance-segmentation-and-measurements.md

 - How do we perform instance segmentation in Napari?
 - How do we measure cell size with Napari?
-- How do we save our work to create re-usable workflows?
+- How do we save our work to create reusable workflows?

 ::::::::::::::::::::::::::::::::::::::::::::::::